ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ![](./images/purchase-attribute-II.png)

+After filling the indicated fields press the `Send 1 Action` button.

 ### Step 4: Review and Confirm Transaction

 Carefully review all the transaction details on the confirmation screen to ensure they are correct before proceeding.